barbosacamilo/make-cs-make-sense/information-representation.md

 It’s not that the computer “stores an image” like we see it.

 It stores a *recipe* — a structured chunk of memory — that a display system can translate into light.

+---

+## Sound Representation

+What made sound feel different from text or images is that sound is not “a thing sitting still”.
+Sound is a **process**: a wave that changes over time.

+### Sound is air pressure changing
+In the real world, sound is a wave traveling through air (or any medium).
+Air particles push and pull on each other, creating regions of higher and lower pressure that move forward.

+When we say a sound is “louder”, what we usually mean is:

+- the pressure changes are **bigger**
+- the wave has **greater amplitude**

+### The computer stores measurements, not the wave itself
+A sound wave in real life is **analog**: it can change smoothly and continuously.

+But a computer stores discrete values (bits), so it can’t store the wave as a perfect continuous curve.

+So it does something very practical:

+> It measures the wave’s amplitude at regular moments in time, and stores those measurements as numbers.

+You can think of it like taking a “snapshot” of the wave again and again.

+This is called **sampling**.

+### Sampling rate: how many measurements per second
+We choose how often we measure the wave.
+That choice is the **sample rate**.

+- 8000 samples per second means: “measure the amplitude 8000 times every second”
+- that’s one measurement every 1/8000 of a second

+For human speech, 8000 samples per second can be enough for the voice to be understandable and recognizable.
+It’s a practical compromise between quality and storage/transmission cost (which is why telephones used it for years).

+### More samples per second captures more detail
+The more frequently we measure:

+- the more accurately we capture fast changes in the wave
+- and the closer the reconstructed sound will be to the original

+That’s why music systems tend to use higher sample rates (like 44,100 samples per second for CDs): music contains more detail that we can notice.

+### A small but important detail: it’s not only “how many measurements”
+There are *two* dials that control quality:

+1. **How often we measure** (sample rate)
+2. **How precise each measurement is** (how many bits we use per sample)

+So quality improves not only by measuring more times per second, but also by storing each measurement with more precision.

+In short: sound storage is like turning a moving wave into a long list of numbers—one number per instant—so the computer can later rebuild a wave from that list and push it back out through a speaker.